BonilhaCaio/BCyto/README.md

 devtools::install_github("BonilhaCaio/BCyto")
 ```

-*Important*: as Bioconductor currently does not support the Apple M1
+*Note: as Bioconductor currently does not support the Apple M1 (a.k.a.
-(a.k.a. arm64) architecture in native mode, **BCyto** requires the Intel
+arm64) architecture in native mode, BCyto requires the Intel 64-bit R
-64-bit R version (x86_64 arch) to work in Apple M1 computers.
-As such,
+version (x86_64 arch) to work in Apple M1 computers.
+As such, when
-when downloading R from CRAN, please choose R-x.x.x.pkg, and not
+downloading R from CRAN, please choose R-x.x.x.pkg, and not
-R-x.x.x-arm64.pkg.
+R-x.x.x-arm64.pkg.*

 ## Usage